matttMP/slopegame/README.md

 # slopegame

-lol full source thanks 66ez ♥️♥️♥️ ily 4 the leak
+thank u 66ez for old leak and simon for new one ♥️♥️